ThisIsRuddy/m2-variation-linker/README.md

 #### Processing Logic

 - Ensures all parent products are set up as 'configurable' using bulk API
-- Loads all attribute values for the variation attributes found in the `attributes.csv`
+- Loads all attribute values for the variation attributes found in the `attributes.csv` file
 - Fetches the variation attribute values for all simple products (chunks of 2000)
 - Cross-matches the simple product attribute_values with the variation attribute ids
 - Filters the attribute values for uniques and assigns them as options on the configurable product using the bulk API